greenboxal/doggohub/doc/user/project/slash_commands.md

-# GitLab slash commands
+# DoggoHub slash commands

-Slash commands are textual shortcuts for common actions on issues or merge requests that are usually done by clicking buttons or dropdowns in GitLab's UI.
+Slash commands are textual shortcuts for common actions on issues or merge requests that are usually done by clicking buttons or dropdowns in DoggoHub's UI.
 You can enter these commands while creating a new issue or merge request, and in comments.
 Each command should be on a separate line in order to be properly detected and executed.
 The commands are removed from the issue, merge request or